kbop543-zz/CourseCourierManagaer/project/frontend/README.md

 -type 'mkdir data' in terminal
 -type 'mkdir uploads' in terminal

 -type 'mongod --dbpath=$PWD/data' in terminal ((DO NOT cd INTO DATA))

--open another terminal and cd into project folder
+-open another terminal and cd into project/frontend folder and type 'nodemon server.js'

--type 'nodemon server.js' in the terminal

 *Note:*
 >If typing 'nodemon server.js' returns and error like Error: Cannot find module 'express-validator', try running 'npm install' again